Arts & Culture \ Dunfermline Carnegie Library & Galleries

 Externally, the materials are a combination of stone, oak and corten steel.
 The latter is to designate the fact that a majority of the museum displays the industrial heritage of the town.
 A major feature of the museum itself, which has been designed in collaboration with Redman Design, is that there are internal framed views of significant nearby historic buildings.

-The project opened to the public in May 2017 and has subsequently won an RIAS 2017 Award and the RIAS Best Building in Scotland Award 2017.
+The project opened to the public in September 2017 and has subsequently won an RIAS 2017 Award and the RIAS Best Building in Scotland Award 2017.

 Architects Richard Murphy, Bill Black, Matt Bremner, Kris Grant, Brian Tobin, Martin Lambie, Alex Thurman